'I thought I could do what I want' - England star Grealish admits he needed to transform off the pitch | Goal.com

 "As you get older, you learn that you are a hero and role model to younger lads.
 You need to watch what you are doing.
 That’s not to say that I won’t make mistakes, I probably still will.
 I feel like I have grown up over the years.

-The story of England's November international break has been Grealish's fully-fledged emergence onto the world stage, with the 25-year-old one of only two players to start all three games, in a major show of confidence from boss Southgate only two months after the winger needed a late injury-forced call-up to earn a spot in the squad.
+The story of England's November international break has been Grealish's emergence, with the 25-year-old one of only two players to start all three games, in a major show of confidence from boss Southgate only two months after the winger needed a late injury-forced call-up to earn a spot in the squad.

-The ex-Republic of Ireland youth starlet earned major praises from the national team coach ahead of the final match this week and, speaking after England's rout, the former acknowledged that his latest stint in the fold has proven a breakthrough experience while adding that the expectations of being thrust into the limelight will only help him impress more.
+The ex-Republic of Ireland youth starlet earned major praises from the national team coach ahead of the final match this week and, speaking after England's rout, he acknowledged that his latest stint in the fold has proven a breakthrough experience.

 "I have really enjoyed coming here," Grealish said.
 "I have started three games in a row which is brilliant.
 That’s what you want to do when you come away.
 I feel like I performed at a good level here and I have been given the chance.